MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 #### *MAXERRORS = max_errors*

-*MAXERRORS* specifies the maximum number of reject rows allowed in the load before the COPY operation is canceled.
+*MAXERRORS* specifies the maximum number of reject rows allowed in the load before the COPY operation fails.
 Each row that can't be imported by the COPY operation is ignored and counted as one error.
 If max_errors isn't specified, the default is 0.

 #### *COMPRESSION = { 'DefaultCodec ' | 'Snappy' | 'GZIP' | 'NONE'}*